 4) Partnership Agreement

-If you are thinking about going into business with someone else then one of the most important types of business contracts you’ll need is a Partnership Agreement.
+If you are thinking about going into business with someone else then one of the most common types of contracts you’ll need is a Partnership Agreement.

-A partnership agreement is a legal document that outlines the business arrangement between two or more business partners.
+A partnership agreement is a legal document that outlines the essential terms and specific information about the business arrangement between two or more business partners.

-If you’re considering starting a business with someone else, it’s important to draft a partnership agreement early on.
+If you’re considering starting a business with someone else, it’s important to draft a partnership agreement early on instead of relying on verbal agreements.
 This will help avoid any disagreements or misunderstandings down the road.

 What to include in a partnership agreement?